Top UK civil servant apologises for suggesting 'chickenpox parties' to spread Covid

 READ MORE: Care home essential visiting rules 'hidden' from families, inquiry told

 He added: “I understand that it must have come across that, someone in my role, was both heartless and thoughtless about this and genuinely I am neither.

-But I do understand that distress that must have caused, and I apologise for that.”
+"But I do understand that distress that must have caused, and I apologise for that.

 The inquiry has heard that the UK Government expected herd immunity to Covid to be achieved by autumn of 2020, and only realised the need for a suppression strategy - to prevent the NHS from becoming overwhelmed - in March of 2020.